pwitab/ublox/README.rst

     module = SaraR4Module(serial_port='/dev/tty.usbmodem14111')
     module.setup()
-    module.connect(operator='tre')
+    module.connect(operator=24001)
-    module.create_socket()
+    sock = module.create_socket()
-    module.send_udp_data('195.34.89.241', 7, 'Message To Echo Server')
+    sock.sendto(b'Message To Echo Server', ('195.34.89.241', 7))
+    sock.close()

 Development
 ===========

-The library is currently used for testing infrastructure in Sweden and are somewhat hardcoded to that.
-We will make an effort to remove hardcoded values and have a more unified API around the control of the modules.
+The library is currently used for testing infrastructure in Sweden.
+If you find problems in your country please open an issue so we can make the library as general as possible.

-If you have special need there is always the possibility to used the lower level API for AT Commands.
+If you have special need there is always the possibility to used the lower level API for AT Commands via ._at_command()

 If you have use-cases that could be solved with more options on functions, make the change yourself and open a pull request or open an issue.